hoangkimthuc/diffusers/examples/text_to_image/README.md

 # Task 1: Choosing model

-# Stable Diffusion text-to-image fine-tuning
+# Chosen model: Stable Diffusion text-to-image fine-tuning

 The `train_text_to_image.py` script shows how to fine-tune stable diffusion model on your own dataset.